San Juan County currently has several mechanisms for legally renting a home in the County.

+Long Term Rentals.
 No permits are required.
 A long-term rental is typically a term lease and can also be month-to-month.
-Like short term rentals, professional property management is available and the rates are normally equal to one month’s rent paid at the commencement of the occupancy.
-If rent, collection and property monitoring is included, then the fee is generally 10% per month.
+Like short term rentals, professional property management is available, and the rates are normally equal to one month’s rent paid at the commencement of the occupancy.
+If on-going rent collection and property monitoring is included, then the fee is generally 10% per month.

+Vacation Rentals.
 A vacation rental permit from the County is required.
 Vacation rentals are allowed in all Land Use Districts except Resource, Conservancy and Natural.
-Further, Town prohibits them unless the property is commercial.
+Further, Town prohibits them unless the property is zoned commercial.
 The permit application can be processed by a property owner or by a professional who specializes in land use permits.
 The price range for a Provisional Use Permit, including the consultant is $2,300-$3,500.
-As long as the property lawfully qualifies, the County should approve the permit, even if a neighbor has an objection.
+If the property lawfully qualifies, the County should approve the permit, even if a neighbor has an objection.
+However, some plats have restrictions against vacation rental permits in their CC&RS and these would override the County.

 Details of all County requirements can be reviewed online under Vacation (short-term) Rentals of Residences or Accessory Dwelling Units (guest houses) in the San Juan County Code.